tomate-xyz/stand-scripts/ChatWebhook/README.md

 # ChatWebhook

-A Lua Script that mirrors the Grand Theft Auto Online to Discord via a webhook
+A Lua Script that mirrors the Grand Theft Auto Online chat to Discord via a webhook